 Advantages and Disadvantages of 5G network

-How do 5G sed on a combination of wireless technologies such as GSM, WiFi, LTE, VoLTE, etc., incorporate new radio access technologies?
+How do 5G sed, combining wireless technologies such as GSM, WiFi, LTE, VoLTE, etc., incorporate new radio access technologies?

-To curb this problem, this frequency is now iThisas spectrum grows, 5G will enable a new to curb this problem kind of a network built to seamlessly connect almost everyone and everything, including machines, things and devices.
+To curb this problem, this frequency is now iThisas spectrum grows, 5G will enable a new to curb this problem kind of network built to seamlessly connect almost everyone and everything, including machines, things, and devices.

 This technology is designed with expanded capacity to enable the next generation of user experiences and deliver better mobile services.